 The advantages of ABS injection moulding include good mechanical and electrical properties, good surface appearance, excellent chemical resistance, good impact strength, good rigidity and toughness, lightweight, excellent load stability, an ultraviolet light-sensitive, etc. However, it has its shortcomings.
-For example, the sink mark is a headache in ABS injection moulding.
+For example, the sink mark is a headache in ABS injection molding.
 So we have to maintain a uniform wall thickness in part design.
 Also, those bosses incorporated parts have to be appropriately designed to avoid the sink mark.
 Sharp corners result in stress concentrations and should be avoided.

 In the following paragraph, I’d like to talk about ABS injection molding.
-The fluidity of ABS is between PS and PC, and it has some relationships with injection moulding temperature and injection moulding pressure, which has more influence in this relationship.
+The fluidity of ABS is between PS and PC, and it has some relationships with injection molding temperature and injection moulding pressure, which has more influence in this relationship.
 So a high injection moulding pressure is often adopted to reduce the melt viscosity and improve the cavity filling performance.

-ABS injection moulding Process
+ABS injection molding Process

 Pre-treatment for material